netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 endpoints.
-Besides the 4-tuple of address/IP at each endpoint, the information includes a list of all traversed ASes and respective links between ASes, as well as metadata about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.
+Besides the 4-tuple of address/IP at each endpoint, the information includes a list of all traversed ASes and respective links between ASes, as well as metadata about ASes and links, including MTU, bandwidth, latency, AS internal hopcount, or geolocation information.

-In the context of multipathing, this path information can be useful for algorithms that select paths (see {{patsel}}) perform congestion control (see {{concon}}) and distribute load over all selected paths (scheduling) {{loaddist}}.

-In order to facilitate these algorithms, this documents contains suggestions for API design and general use in applications.

-Multipath usage profiles are categorized into data transfer {{datra}}, low latency {{lola}} and high availability / redundancy {{redu}}.

-One example of an application / algorithm is discussed in {{DMTP}}.

 ## Terminology {#terms}